macluczak/MultiTool/README.md

 ----------------------

-*!Requires Initialization of your own google maps API key!*
+*Requires Initialization of your own google maps API key!*